cornwell/cornwell.github.io/_posts/2025-05-30-CDCdiabetes-survey-gaussian-svm.md

 ## the data

 As part of their class project, my students looked at the CDC Diabetes Health Indicators survey data &ndash; a data set taken from the 2015 BRFSS Survey, made [available on the CDC website](https://www.cdc.gov/brfss/annual_data/annual_2014.html).
-The data set contains 253,680 instances (each the survey responses of an individual), which is a _clean_ subset of the original 441,455 responses to the CDC survey.
-The original survey data has 330 features; however, the data that the students used has just 21 indicators (features) tracked.
+The data set contains 253,680 instances (each being the survey responses of an individual), which is a _clean_ subset of the original 441,455 responses to the CDC survey.
+The original survey data has 330 features; however, the data that the students used has just 21 features tracked.
 Also, there is a target variable with three classes: diabetic, pre-diabetic, and no diabetes.
-My students used a data set that was extracted from this one: first, the diabetic and pre-diabetic classes were put into one class, making it a binary classification problem; second, a subset (of 70,692 instances) was taken so that the two classes are balanced, having 50% of the instances have no diabetes for target value.
-The extracted data set (and a notebook with how preprocessing was done) is available through the [UCI Machine Learning repository](https://archive.ics.uci.edu/dataset/891/cdc+diabetes+health+indicators) and on [kaggle.com](https://www.kaggle.com/datasets/alexteboul/diabetes-health-indicators-dataset), from the contributor Alex Teboul.
+My students used a data set derived from this one, but with a change to the target: first, the diabetic and pre-diabetic classes were put into one class, making it a binary classification problem; second, a subset (of 70,692 instances) was taken so that the two classes are balanced, with 50% of the instances have 'no diabetes' for target value.
+The derived data set (and a notebook with how preprocessing was done) is available through the [UCI Machine Learning repository](https://archive.ics.uci.edu/dataset/891/cdc+diabetes+health+indicators) and on [kaggle.com](https://www.kaggle.com/datasets/alexteboul/diabetes-health-indicators-dataset), from the contributor Alex Teboul.

 As mentioned, many of the features are responses to a survey; however, some are calculated variables based on participant responses.
 The data includes answers from respondents in the United States (from all 50 states and Washington, DC), as well as from Guam and Puerto Rico.